kayelet/docker-mysql-python/README.md

 # docker-mysql-python
-This is a python-mysql project based on docker cluster.
+This is a mysql-python project based on docker configuration.
 The project has been created as a part of self-learning and practicing Docker principles.
 The docker-compose.yml file configures two-container cluster as follows:
-1. Mysql container. initialized with database MYSQL_DB and with creation of SQL log table SQL_RUN_LOG.
+1. Mysql container, initialized with database MYSQL_DB and with creation of SQL log table SQL_RUN_LOG.
 2. Applicative python container, includes the main program running the SQL files as well as Flask server code (app.py).
    The Flask app allows getting the run SQL related meta-data, as well as running some actions on the database, all via the provided API end points.